ZufengW/100-days-of-code/log.md

 **Thoughts:** It'll be a substantial app with front end and back end.
 Also, it uses Bootstrap, which I haven't touched for a while.
 This retrieval will help me to remember it.

+### Day 37: 22 July

+**Today's Progress**: Web Dev Bootcamp: Finished unit 26 (YelpCamp: Basics)

+**Thoughts:** I stayed up fairly late to finish this.
+Notably, some of the Bootstrap-related problems that Colt mentioned did not happen to me.
+Maybe the newer versions of Bootstrap changed things.

 <!---
 Is this